atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/dashboard-prototyping-and-feedback.md

 ---
 section: Prototype
 title: Dashboard Prototyping and Feedback
-meta_title: Dashboard Prototyping and Feedback
+meta_title: How to Prototype Dashboards
 description: Learn techniques to prototype your dashboard and iterate.
 See actual examples of prototyped dashboards and download dashboard sketch templates.
 number: 90